openwrt/packages/net/adblock/files/README.md

 * **list updates:** for a scheduled call of the adblock service add an appropriate crontab entry (see example below)
 * **new list sources:** you could add new blocklist sources on your own via uci config, all you need is a source url and an awk one-liner (see example below)
 * **AP mode:** in AP mode adblock uses automatically the local router ip as nullip address.
 To make sure that your LuCI interface will be still accessible, please change the local uhttpd instance to ports <> 80/443 (see example below)
-* **Restricted mode:** to disable flash writes with adblock status information to the adblock config file (used by LuCI frontend), please set 'adb\_restricted' to '1'
+* **restricted mode:** to disable flash writes with adblock status information to the adblock config file (used by LuCI frontend), please set 'adb\_restricted' to '1'
 * **adblock toggle:** to quickly switch adblocking 'on' or 'off', simply use _/etc/init.d/adblock toggle_
 * **configuration update:** to update an outdated adblock config file with the current default version, please run _/etc/init.d/adblock cfgup_, make your individual changes and start the adblock service again
 * **debugging:** for script debugging please set the 'adb\_debug' variable in the header of _/etc/init.d/adblock_ to '1'